 We have to naturally reach wholesale because what began with a single workshop in the 1930s has become massive.
 Taxco is an entire bazaar of silver and the competition that arose when the silver merchants began to buy from small workshops, also marked the beginning of competition in prices, since it was more expensive to have a body of designers than to buy imitations or variations of what was already designed.

 Thus appeared a massification of the taxqueña craftsmanship.
 It began, in the first period, with the silver merchants who bought from the artisans, first arriving at a price before executing the work; later, when the competition among the family workshops was greater, a market dominated by demand was generated, first by the merchants and then by the wholesalers.
 It was the excess supply that favored the merchants and thus began to lower the price of the craftsmanship offered.
-It stabilized for some time with the idea that it was the weight of silver tripled, then it went down to doubled, and then it really became a purchase almost for the price of silver.
+It stabilized for some time with the idea that it was the weight of silver tripled, then it went down to double, and then it became a purchase almost for the price of silver.

 That was a problem that was seen since the 1940s and Spratling as well as Hector Aguilar and Antonio Castillo tried to convince the government to respect copyright in the design.
 Many of the Taxco silversmiths joined in this effort, but they never succeeded in having the design considered as authorship; that is, the protection given to the intellectual or artistic effort of producing a design has never been protected by the laws of the nation.

 The problem this represents is very clear.
 The design is discouraged, new designers do not emerge and the monotonous repetition of pieces and themes begins to appear, which will eventually lead Taxco's craftsmanship to a period of decadence if it is not already within it.
 Aside from the lack of development in design, the quality of workmanship has naturally declined.